Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "So.
 A border collie?"
 Ben asked.
 "That your first choice?"

 "They asked some questions about what kind of lifestyle I had and how much space I had at home and a whole bunch of other stuff," Ava explained.
-"I didn’t choose the dog, they tried to… y’know, match me with one."
+"I didn’t choose the dog, they tried to... y’know, match me with one."

 "So it’s more like a dating service."